elunna/nerfhack-changelog/README.md

 * +4 enchantment: Generally protects against diamond piercers.

 ### Reviving and Poisonous Zombies
-* Zombie corpses may auto-revive similar to trolls (Evil/xnh)
+* Zombie corpses may auto-revive similar to trolls (EvilHack/xNetHack)
-* Cancelled or beheaded zombies/trolls don't revive (Evil)
+* Cancelled or beheaded zombies/trolls don't revive (EvilHack)
-* Wielding Sunsword prevents zombies corpses from appearing (Evil)
+* Wielding Sunsword prevents zombies corpses from appearing (EvilHack)
-* Playing as a priest reduces the chance of zombie revival by 50% (Dyna)
+* Playing as a priest reduces the chance of zombie revival by 50% (Dynahack)
 * All zombies get an additional poisonous bite attack that can drain constitution.
 * Sometimes zombies will try to bite the players legs, inflicting wounded legs for a short time.
-* Zombies are immune to being scared by any source (xnh)
+* Zombies are immune to being scared by any source (xNetHack)

 ### Dragon changes
 * Dragons have been overhauled to more closely resemble the versions in SLASH'EM and FIQHack.